A variety of learning experiences

 Geographic information systems (GIS) is a highly valued workplace asset with industries increasingly needing GIS experts.
 With unmatched flexibility, you can enter and exit our program at a variety of points in your academic career.

 Students can enter our Advanced Diploma after completing 60 post-secondary credits from other programs.
-The bachelor’s degree can be completed in two years.
+The bachelor’s degree can be completed in one more year upon completion of the advanced diploma.
 We provide you with top-quality GIS training and education to prepare you to succeed in today's fast-changing industries that are increasingly demanding spatial skills.

 GIS Complements Any Career